pmr123/OOD_Detection/README.md

 temp private rep for FOML project

-will update readme in future and convert this to public
+will update readme in future and convncncncn